 Rishi Kapoor

 Rishi Kapoor is an Indian actor, best known for Tamil cinema.
 Rishi Kapoor began their career in 1979 and has been a prominent figure in the industry for over 47 years.
-With over 120 credits to their name and an average audience rating of 6.0, Rishi Kapoor remains one of the most prolific and celebrated talents in the industry.
+With over 120 credits to their name, Rishi Kapoor remains one of the most prolific and celebrated talents in the industry.
 Rishi Kapoor's influence on Tamil cinema is generational — their work continues to define the standard for the industry.

 - Born